asjadnaqvi/stata-sankey/README.md

 # sankey v1.31

-This package allows us to draw Sankey plots in Stata.
-It is based on the [Sankey Guide](https://medium.com/the-stata-guide/stata-graphs-sankey-diagram-ecddd112aca1) (October 2021).
+This package allows users to draw Sankey plots in Stata.
+It is based on the [Sankey Guide](https://medium.com/the-stata-guide/stata-graphs-sankey-diagram-ecddd112aca1) published on [the Stata Guide](https://medium.com/the-stata-guide) on Medium on October 2021.

 ## Installation